 DESSERTS / DRINKS

 Better known as mango sticky rice, khao niao mamuang is one of my favorite desserts not just in Thailand, but anywhere.
-As its name suggests, it’s a popular dessert made with fresh mango, glutinous rice, palm sugar, and coconut milk.
+As its name suggests, mango sticky rice is a popular dessert made with fresh mango, glutinous rice, palm sugar, and coconut milk.

-To prepare, coconut milk is mixed with salt and sugar before being heated and added to the glutinous rice.
+To make mango sticky rice, coconut milk is mixed with salt and sugar before being heated and added to the glutinous rice.
 The mixture is left to sit until the coconut milk is absorbed into the sticky rice.
-It’s then served alongside sliced ripe mango with the remaining coconut milk drizzled on top.
+It’s then served alongside sliced ripe mango with the remaining milk drizzled on top.

 When mangoes are in season, nothing beats mango sticky rice.
 It’s so good.
-In fact, it’s one of just two Thai desserts included in CNN Travel’s list of the World’s 50 Best Desserts.
+As described, mango sticky rice was one of just two Thai desserts included in CNN Travel’s list of the World’s 50 Best Desserts.

 39. Oh Eaw

 Oh eaw (or o-aew) refers to a shaved iced dessert that’s a specialty of Phuket.
 It’s named after its main ingredient – aiyu jelly – which is a jelly made from the seeds of the oh eaw plant.
-The jelly is served with crushed ice and syrup and topped with ingredients like red kidney beans and grass jelly.
+The jelly is served with sweet syrup and crushed ice topped with ingredients like red kidney beans and grass jelly.

 Oh eaw was introduced to Phuket by Hokkien Chinese immigrants who settled on the island during the tin mining boom of the mid-19th and early 20th centuries.
 Today, you can find this colorful dessert pretty much everywhere in Phuket, from street food carts to food courts to cafes and dessert shops.